DavidPochik/TestRepo/README.md

 This repository was created to diagnose issues with setting the mass accretion rate at the outer boundary for the accretion problem.
 For instance, if a mass accretion rate of Mdot=1.2 Msun/s is specified in athinput.accretion at the outer boundary by holding the mass density and velocity constant, the resulting value for Mdot throughout the simulation will be close to 1.2 Msun/s, but not exact.

+The default setup for the athinput.accretion file is to perturb the neutrino luminosity (from 16e51 erg/s to 20e51 erg/s for both electron neutrinos and antineutrinos) of a steady-state 1D accretion solution that has Mdot=1.2 Msun/s and Lnu=16e51 erg/s while keeping neutrino energies fixed.